Rafael-Wassoaski/Rafael-Wassoaski/README.md

 * **University**: Analysis and systems development at IFSC

 ## Current learning 📚
+* **React**
 * **React native**

 ## Curiosities about me
 * I really like the Dark Souls franchise
 * I already had a application server running at my notebook using one pendrive as hard drive
-* I already had bot writed in C, to play naval battle with me but i lost his code.
-A project is rebuildit with Node.Js
+* I already had a bot writed in C to play naval battle with me via power shell.
+A project is rebuildit with Node.Js and React
 * I worked 3 and a half years as video editor in a journal

 <div>